roybotbot/RPi-Headless-Setup/README.md

 Routers cycle through IP addresses and unless you instruct your router to use the same IP address with a device, the IP address might change at some point.
 Instructions on how to do this very from router to router.
 Do a search for "how to set static IP address [your router model goes here]" and you should find instructions on how to set a static IP address for the RPi.

 You can now connect to your RPi and use it via command line from another computer without needing a keyboard or monitor connected to your RPi.

+#### Acknowledgements
+Inspiration and content for this guide comes form this Youtube video by Brian Lough: (A Truly Headless Setup for your Pi)[https://www.youtube.com/watch?v=gOLnIrqmPQc]